notofonts/noto-docs/src/miniarticles/NotoSansOsage.md

 # Noto Sans Osage

-Noto Sans Osage is a sans serif design for texts in the Osage script.
+Noto Sans Osage is a unmodulated (“sans serif”) design for texts in the Osage script.

 Noto Sans Osage contains 82 glyphs, 2 OpenType features, and supports 81 characters from 2 Unicode blocks: Osage, Combining Diacritical Marks.